Professor Jacqueline Dunkley-Bent has vast experience in healthcare provision and is the first Chief Midwifery Officer in England.

 Academic roles have included: Senior Lecturer, Curriculum Leader, LME and Professor of Midwifery.

-Jacqueline is currently Head of Maternity, Children and Young People at NHS England and National Maternity Safety Champion for the Department of Health.
+Jacqueline was appointed Chief Midwifery Officer in Spring 2019 at NHS England and NHS Improvement and is National Maternity Safety Champion for the Department of Health.
 She is also visiting Professor of Midwifery at Kings College London and London South Bank University.

 Her experience has seen her leading and influencing national maternity standards and guidance.
 She also influences healthcare, nationally and internationally through research, education and publications and is frequently invited to speak at national and international conferences.
 She is a member of the British Journal of Midwifery editorial board and until recently was an active member of the Maternity and Newborn Forum at the Royal Society of Medicine.